Best Practices for S-Corp Owners:

 2. Use a Payroll Service or Software

-Even for a single-owner S-corp, managing payroll manually increases the risk of calculation errors and missed deadlines.
+Even for a single-owner S-Corp, managing payroll manually increases the risk of calculation errors and missed deadlines.

 Recommended Practices: